wunderwuzzi23/blog/content/posts/2021/automating-office-to-achieve-redteaming-objectives.md

 Using these COM automation techniques its possible to use off the shelve applications installed on a compromised machine to exfiltrate data, but also to establish an entire C2 infrastructure and message communication.

+The MITRE ATT&CK matrix also [highlights a couple of real world attacks](https://attack.mitre.org/techniques/T1559/001/) that have used COM.

 ## Conclusion

 COM Automation and scripting langauges are a powerful way to exfiltrate data using existing applications already present on a compromised host.